sotnikov-s/astroport-core/contracts/pair_metastable/README.md

 Whenever liquidity is deposited into a pool, special tokens known as "liquidity tokens" are minted to the provider’s address, in proportion to how much liquidity they contributed to the pool.
 These tokens are a representation of a liquidity provider’s contribution to a pool.
 Whenever a trade occurs, the `lp_commission` is distributed pro-rata to all LPs in the pool at the moment of the trade.
 To receive the underlying liquidity back plus accrued LP fees, LPs must burn their liquidity tokens.

-When providing liquidity from a smart contract, the most important thing to keep in mind is that the amount of tokens deposited into a pool and the amount of tokens withdrawn later from the pool will most likely not be the same (even if stableswap encourages a constant 1:1 ratio between all assets in the pool).
+When providing liquidity from a smart contract, the most important thing to keep in mind is that the amount of tokens deposited into a pool and the amount of tokens withdrawn later from the pool will most likely not be the same (even if metastableswap encourages a constant ratio between all assets in the pool).

-As an example, let's say the global ratio between two tokens x:y is 1.01:1 (1 x = 0.99 y), but the current ratio between the tokens in an Astroport pair is 1:1.01 (1 x = 1.01 y).
-Let's also say that someone may decide to LP in the x:y Astroport pool at the current 1:1.01 ratio.
+As an example, let's say the global ratio between two tokens x:y is 2:1 (1 x = 0.5 y), but the current ratio between the tokens in an Astroport pair is 1.95:1 (1 x = 0.51 y).
+Let's also say that someone may decide to LP in the x:y Astroport pool at the current 1.95:1 ratio.
 As the Astroport pool gets arbitraged to the global ratio, the amount of x & y tokens that the LP can withdraw changes because the total amounts of x & y tokens in the pool also change.

 > Note that before executing the `provide_liqudity` operation, a user must allow the pool contract to take tokens from their wallet